gkroon/gentoo-pi/README.md

 # A script to install Gentoo on a Raspberry Pi 2/3
-This script automatically fetches the latest armv7a hardfp stage3 tarball, verifies its authenticity (GPG signature and SHA-512 hashes) and installs it on your card.
-It then configures the new installation to properly boot, set the correct timezone, and optionally copies your SSH key.
-Then it uses qemu-binfmt to chroot into the card to finish the installation, such as enabling eth0 at boot, adding your user, changing passwords, optionally switching to a hardened profile and rebuilding world, installing packages, and so on.
-It also copies an extra update script in /root for you to periodically run in order to update and maintain your Gentoo Pi.
+The aim of this project is to create a minimal, vanilla Gentoo installation for the Raspberry Pi 2/3, plus necessary configurations to properly boot.
+It achieves this by fetching the latest official armv7a hardfp stage3 tarball from Gentoo, and installs it on your card.
+It then proceeds with some necessary configurations of your own choosing, partly by chrooting using qemu-binfmt.

 ## Full disclosure
 I'm not a developer by any means, and you may find this repository a comical attempt to automate installing Gentoo on a Raspberry Pi 2/3.
 And you're probably right, so feel free to: